How to Install Git on Fedora

 git config --global credential.helper "cache --timeout=18000"

-Consequently, after 5 hours, the credentials will be automatically cleared from memory.
+After the timeout expires, your credentials are automatically cleared from memory.

 Check Repository Status